 Waffle Stitch Washcloth Pattern:

 Ch 29.
-If you like to make it larger or smaller, chain a multiple of 3 plus 2 (Multiple of 3 means any number that can be devided by 3, e.g. 3, 6, 9, 12 etc. I have chained 27 plus 2, total 29 chains.)
+If you like to make it larger or smaller, chain a multiple of 3 plus 2 (Multiple of 3 means any number that can be devided by 3, e.g. 3, 6, 9, 12 etc. And you add 2 to that number.
+I have chained 27 plus 2, total 29 chains.)

 Row 1: DC in third chain from hook and across, turn (total 27)